BaSyC consists of 7 interacting work packages (WPs):

 In order to address the challenge of building the first synthetic cell from the bottom up, the BaSyC consortium will bring 17 principal investigators (PI’s) together in a truly interdisciplinary pool of cutting-edge expertise for the first time.

 The researchers have complementary expertise, covering all aspects involved in this research, from biochemistry and biophysics to (genome) engineering and genetics, microbiology and theory and ethics and philosophical aspects.
-They share a common vision that the ability to create a synthetic cell from its basic constituents will result in a deep molecular understanding of life.
+They share a common vision that the ability to build a synthetic cell from its basic constituents will result in a deep molecular understanding of life.
 They are renowned for their multidisciplinary research, bridging disciplines and bringing different fields together, and are highly committed to a long-term collaboration within the BaSyC programme and beyond.